DragonSenses/Algorithms/LeetCode/297-serialize-and-deserialize-binary-tree/problem.md

 2. Serialize the left subtree
 3. Serialize the right subtree

 If a node is absent, the null marker ensures that the deserializer knows precisely where a subtree ends and where the next one begins.
-The sequence becomes a linearized version of the tree's recursive structure.
+The sequence becomes a linearized version of the trees recursive structure.
 During deserialization, consuming tokens in the same order allows you to rebuild the tree exactly as it was.

 The key insight is that preorder traversal, combined with null markers, forms a one‑to‑one mapping between the tree and the serialized string.